datahub-project/datahub/docs/modeling/metadata-model.md

 # How does DataHub model metadata?

-DataHub uses the Pegasus schema (PDL) language extended with a custom set of annotations to model metadata.
+DataHub takes a schema-first approach to modeling metadata.
+We use the Pegasus schema (PDL) language extended with a custom set of annotations to model metadata.
+The DataHub serving and indexing layer operates directly on top of the metadata model and supports strong-types all the way from the client to the storage layer.

 Conceptually, metadata is modeled using the following abstractions